buffis/cv1k_research/JTAG/README.md

 **I TAKE NO RESPONSIBILITY FOR YOUR HARDWARE.
 THE INFORMATION HERE SHOULD ONLY BE CONSIDERED INFORMATIONAL ONLY AND MAY CONTAIN MISTAKES.
 DON'T USE IT UNLESS YOU UNDERSTAND WHAT IT IS DOING AND ARE WILLING TO DOUBLE CHECK EACH STEP.**

-**This research is WIP, and have not yet been fully double checked for mistakes**

 ## Hardware + software needed

 - CV1000 PCB
-- Altera USB Blaster (or clone)
+- UrJTAG compatible JTAG adapter (Tested with Altera USB Blaster and Tigard)
 - Computer running urjtag for SH-3 (see [urjtag_setup.md](urjtag_setup.md) for instructions)

 Getting urjtag running with SH-3 takes a bit of extra work so **make sure you read the instructions**.